1. Introduction to the Profession of Psychology (2 units)

 Additional Course Work

 courses, which are augmented by elective courses.
 Throughout their graduate work, students are encouraged to study substantive, research, and theoretical issues in diverse areas.

-Students who are in good standing in the program at the end of Year 3 may opt to obtain additional clinical experience in Years 4 or 5.Many students seek an off-site externship as a way of broadening their exposure to additional clinical populations, problems, and settings.
+There may be circumstances in which carrying 3 cases is possible, but this must first be approved by the Clinic Director, the research mentor and the training committee.
+The small caseloads and intensive supervision provides a firm base for developing the concepts and skills necessary for effective intervention.
+Students who are in good standing in the program at the end of Year 3 may opt to obtain additional clinical experience in Years 4 or 5.
+Students may seek an off-site externship as a way of broadening their exposure to additional clinical populations, problems, and settings.
 These externships should require 10 hours or fewer per week.
-Participating in externships that entail 11-20 hours per week requires evidence of your being in good standing in the graduate program and making good progress in your research (e.g., publications, conference presentations).
+Participating in externships that entail 11-20 hours per week will not be approved.
+Participation in a 10-hour-per-week externship requires that the student be in good standing in the graduate program and making good progress in their research (e.g., publications, conference presentations).
 All externships must be approved by the Clinical Science Program Director and the faculty mentor prior to a student’s accepting an externship (Please see Cindi for the appropriate required approval forms and Memorandum of Understanding prior to agreeing to an externship.)